Disclaimer: I do not own anything.

 "Can you fight the same way Amie?"
 Lothíriel turned and asked her friend.

 "No," she answered.
-"But my children are learning from a Master to fight that way."
+"But my children are learning."

 "They're so young," Lothíriel said.

 "They learn at a very young age," Amie replied.

 "Yes they can Master Dwarf and they're very skilled and quiet on their feet," Glorfindel replied.
 Glorfindel is a master at sword fighting, but he'd never seen anyone who could break boards with their hands and feet – not even an elf.